RonenGupta/11ASE_Task-2/PROJECT_DOCUMENTATION.md

 3. Organisation and readability was distinctive in the text based GUI I made.
 With the use of modularization, docstrings, comments and function organisation/naming, it was simply impossible for not being able to understand the program.
 Overall, an outstanding use of quality in the GUI.

 4. The next stage of development should immediately implement OOP and further complex aspects of classes.
 I had already created a base for Sprint 2 which I originally planned to be Sprint 1, however due to Sprint 1 requirements of text based GUI, I resorted to the main.py that is currently in the repository to be submitted as Sprint 2 after being modularised and tweaked a little more.
 This would add the inbuilt function for FPS controller, and I would also add a working gun (Pistol for now) and an interesting feature, a hookshot, allowing for the user to traverse quicker as if using a grapple gun, possibly a good idea for map design in the game.
-Overall, huge changes would occur when transitioning from text based to Ursina, and I would be ready to further enhance further from Sprint 2 onwards, adding distinctive gamemodes, UI and other functional/non-functional requirements that the game requires.
+Overall, huge changes would occur when transitioning from text based to Ursina, and I would be ready to further enhance further from Sprint 2 onwards, adding a simulation, UI and other functional/non-functional requirements that the game requires.

+5. Additional Note: I would change my idea from a wave based gamemode to a simulation gamemode, as a simulation would allow for a more dynamic user experience in sprint 2.
+This sprint was only for a planning and a base, but I will have created sprint 2 with a much more dynamic experience, via spawning enemies.
 ***
 # Sprint 2
 ***